 Amazon has recently launched wearable echo devices such as Echo Ring and Echo Eyeglasses.
-Google and Amazon have also launched wireless earbuds with Assistant and Alexa built-in respectively, kicking off the race of smart wearables.
+Google and Amazon have also launched wireless earbuds with Assistant and Alexa built-in, respectively, kicking off the race of smart wearables.

 Examples of such devices are Smart TVs, Smart Watches, Smart Refrigerators.
-Some companies like Sonos, Harman Kardon, Bose even have smart speakers with both Alexa and Google Assistant built-in.
+Some companies like Sonos, Harman Kardon, Bose even have smart speakers with both Alexa and Google Assistant built-in

 They are either purpose-built for these domains and optimised for them.
-These voice assistants have much higher accuracy and support use cases relevant to the domain leading to better user experience.
+These voice assistants have much higher accuracy and support use cases relevant to the domain leading to a better user experience.
 This is possible due to the boundaries of information that come with a particular domain.

 Yes, voice technology has problems.
-Call them challenges or call them opportunities that one can tap into it, pun intended:
+Call them challenges or call them opportunities that one can tap into it, pun intended!

 These audio clips are sent to Google or Amazon.
 These tech giants have exposed these audio recordings to humans, albeit in an anonymised manner yet, a significant infringement on privacy.
 There have already been numerous cases where such recordings have led to privacy issues.

 Voice Assistants don't always understand what's spoken.
-There could be many reasons behind these- sometimes it could be because of how we speak, our accent can cause that.While sometimes it could be because the voice assistant simply doesn't what to do with your question because it doesn't have any instruction related to your query.
+There could be many reasons behind these- sometimes it could be because of how we say, our accent can cause that.
+Sometimes, it could be because the voice assistant simply doesn't know what to do with your question.
+After all, it doesn't have any instructions related to your query.

 With voice now establishing itself as an ultimate mobile experience, businesses are only beginning to understand how they can integrate voice in all their activities.
-A recent report by PwC reveals that adoption of voice assistant technology is highest among the 18-24-year-olds.
+A recent report by PwC reveals that the adoption of voice assistant technology is highest among 18-24-year-olds.
 But the group that uses voice assistants most frequently is the 25-49-year-old group.